Language acquisition is at the heart of our program.

 Children enter the world of reading and writing through four key areas: phonology, alphabetic principle, pre-writing skills, and writing.

 Physical activities enable harmonious motor skills and intellectual and emotional development.
 Action and language are key components in children’s development, as they explore the space around them.
 Gradually, they move from handling familiar situations and learn to adapt to their expanding environment.
 Over time, the activities gravitate toward the discovery of self, of others, and of the surrounding environment.

 Children discover the world immediately around them, both natural and man-made.
 They construct knowledge through observation or manipulation, and verbalize and offer critical judgments based on their experiments.
 Oral expression is a major component in this field of activity, which includes the discovery of the worlds of science, mathematics, history, and geography.

 Sensitivity, Imagination, Creation

-In Cycle 1, children develop their sensitivities, imaginations, and abilities to create.
+In Cycle 1, children develop their sensitivities, imagination, and ability to create.
 The main goal is to encourage children to discover the arts and to react to them emotionally.
-Through varied exposure to works of art, children expand their imaginations and learn to express their feelings.
-Children take pleasure in building, inventing, and in the exchange of ideas, feelings, and impressions.
+Through varied exposure to works of art, children expand their imagination and learn to express their feelings.
+Children take pleasure in building and inventing, and in the exchange of ideas, feelings, and impressions.